zhihesoft/leadinvr-jwt-guard/README.md

 });
 ```

-### If autoRegister is false, you need to add provider manually

 # Trouble Shooting

 -   JWT Guard Module should register before other guard providers, otherwise the payload may not inject correctly